 Students must demonstrate satisfactory performance in all categories, and pass both parts of the qualifying exam, in order to be admitted to candidacy and remain in the program.
 The relevant forms must be signed by each of the committee members and returned, completed, to the IBiS office.
+These forms will be uploaded into the Graduate Student Tracking System (GSTS) so that the student has access to the feedback provided by the committee.
 A copy of the final proposal must also be provided to the IBiS office.